We Digitize VINYL LP & 45 RPM records to CD, WAV or MP3

 At TechHelp Ottawa, we do audio archiving the right way!
 We use only the best equipment available such as direct drive, state-of-the art turntables and legendary Shure V15 Type IV phono cartridges, each with an elliptical diamond stylus and a shock absorber that reduces surface noise and dampens the effects of uneven LP surfaces.

 We have also invested heavily in state-of-the-art computer software programs that reduce surface pops, clicks and static while eliminating hum and turntable rumble.
-Voices are isolated and enhanced where necessary.
+Voices are isolated and enhanced where possible.
 We also pay close attention to equalization settings to ensure excellent sound quality.

 Tracks are separated manually, and high quality WAV files are produced that can be burned to CD.
 These WAV files can also be converted into compressed MP3 or AAC files that are imbedded with "metadata" including song and album titles, artwork, artist, genre, etc. Your computer or player needs this information to identify content.
 Inputting this information can be very time consuming when done manually, thus the added cost for producing audio files.